-Are you adopting a revenue-focused approach to planning your marketing activities?
+Are you adopting a revenue-focused approach to planning your B2B marketing campaigns?

 If you usually take a data-driven approach, you will need to rethink your current metrics.
 These should be more than good ideas that justify marketing spend; they need to be actionable insights that inform your decisions.

 Here are four ways you can measure ROI from your B2B marketing campaign:

 Think of marketing-impacted revenue as the amount of money received with a clear history of a customer interfacing with one or more aspects of your campaign.
 These marketing efforts could be anything from social media ads to automated emails.

 Reporting and analytics tools will help when measuring this metric.
 You will need to keep track of every type of conversion related to your B2B marketing campaign.
 These conversions include clicks on a Pay Per Click (PPC) ad, newsletter signups, web form submissions, etc.

 Do not forget to create a detailed funnel for your marketing campaign.
 It will enable you to know which stages are being well-executed.
 You will also get to learn the point at which most of your prospects are losing interest.

 Average Order Value (AOV)